josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🐇_qanon_vocabulary_origins.md

 ## 🏮 Footer

-*🐇 QAnon Vocabulary Origins* is a living node of the Polaris Protocol.
+*QAnon Vocabulary Origins* is a living node of the Polaris Protocol.
 It maps the linguistic genealogy through which pulp, prophecy, and orphaned idioms were repurposed into a radicalisation dialect, turning investigation into initiation and belonging into control.

 > 📡 Cross-references:
+>
 > – [🪬 Radicalisation & Extremism](./README.md) — *core diagnostic cluster*
 > – [🎶 Banned Broadcasts Cooperative](../🎶_Banned_Broadcasts_Cooperative/README.md) — *circulation and visibility mechanics*
 > – [🧿 Watch the Watchers](../🧿_Watch_The_Watchers/README.md) — *oversight and counter-narrative architecture*